 The stock unit is an amp module designed for efficiency and sensitivity being primarily aimed at IEM and low impedance portable headphones.
 Right now James of FiiO has outlined the following new modules in more detail on Head-fi:

 Standard (IEM) module: suitable for driving most IEMs, earbuds, portable on-ear earphones and some efficient full-size headphones.

 Medium power module: utilizing the renowned MUSE02 op-amp for higher output power and wider application.

 High power module: Use of the MUSE02 op-amp planned for power amplification of full size headphones.

 Balanced output module: having 4-pin Kobiconn and 2.5mm balanced output ports, this will be the amp to have for various headphones / earphones on the market with balanced cables.

-The battery in the FiiO X7 is a 3500mAh lithium battery rated at up to 10 hours continuous use.
+The battery in the FiiO X7 is a 3500mAh lithium battery rated at up to 10 hours of continuous use.
 Now that is one heck of a tricky one to assess given all the potential variable playback scenarios you can have with the X7.

 Remember that is 10 hours with the LED screen off so be prepared for shorter playback times overall.
-Note also the IEM module might just possibly be the efficient one and modules such as the balanced module could end of draining the battery dry a lot quicker.
+Note also the IEM module might just possibly be the efficient one and modules such as the balanced module could end up draining the battery dry a lot quicker.